hubmapconsortium/ingest-validation-tools/script-docs/README-validate_submission.py.md

   --tsv_paths: Used to validate Sample metadata TSVs.
 (Because it does not check references, should not be used to validate Dataset metadata TSVs.)

-  --local_directory: Used by lab before submission, and on Globus after upload.
+  --local_directory: Used by lab before upload, and on Globus after upload.

-  --local_directory + --dataset_ignore_globs + --submission_ignore_globs:
+  --local_directory + --dataset_ignore_globs + --upload_ignore_globs:
   After the initial validation on Globus, the metadata TSVs are broken up, and one-line TSVs are put in each dataset directory.
 This structure needs extra parameters.